syifasukmaa/JKT48_Dicoding/README.md

 # JKT48_Dicoding

-You can access the website with the link below 👉 https://jkt48-dicoding.netlify.app/
+You can access the website with the link beside 👉 https://jkt48-dicoding.netlify.app/